harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

                     });
     }

-We did not set **Surname** property of CreatePersonInput despite it being **required**.
-So, it throws **AbpValidationException** automatically.
+We did not set the **Surname** property of CreatePersonInput despite it being **required**.
+So, it throws the **AbpValidationException** automatically.
-Also, we can not send null to CreatePerson method since validation system also checks it.
+Also, we cannot send null to the CreatePerson method since the validation system also checks it.
 This test calls CreatePerson with invalid arguments and asserts that it throws AbpValidationException.
 See [validation